-The proposed Academic Courses Policy was developed by an Academic Courses Policy Subcommittee of APC, comprising of members from the Registrar's office, the Associate Deans (Students) group, the Teaching Learning, and Academic Resources Committee, and the Academic Programs Committee, which met several times over the past few months.
-Members of the subcommittee were Jay Wilson, Jim Greer (Chair), Kevin Flynn, Jordan Sherbino, and Russ Isinger.
+The proposed revisions to the Academic Courses Policy were developed by a Subcommittee of APC, comprising of members from the Registrar's office, the Academic Deans (Associate Deans, Students) group, the Teaching Learning, and Academic Resources Committee, and the Academic Programs Committee.
+The Subcommittee has met many times over more than a year to discuss the proposed revisions.
+Members of the Subcommittee included Jim Greer (Chair), Louise Humbert, Jay Wilson, Kevin Flynn, Sandra Bassendowski, Jordan Sherbino (followed by Desirée Steele), Jason Doell, and Russell Isinger.

-The proposed changes largely originated in concerns raised by the Associate Deans on invigilation, scheduling of midterm examinations and alternative accommodation, and course syllabuses, as well as from input from students, staff, instructors, and faculty that the Registrar has received since the last revision of the policy.
-The Registrar prepared a first draft for the Associate Deans group, one which in particular reflected a survey of the best practice invigilation regulations of other U15 universities, as a starting point for discussion.
-The Subcommittee continued the work begun at the Associate Deans group.
+The proposed revisions largely originated in concerns raised by the Associate Deans around invigilation, scheduling of midterm examinations, alternative accommodation, and class syllabi, as well as from input from students, staff, instructors, and faculty that the Registrar has received since the last revision of the policy.
+The Registrar prepared a first draft for the Associate Deans, which in particular reflected a survey of the best practice invigilation regulations of other U15 universities as a starting point for discussion.
+The Associate Deans group met several times to discuss the proposed revisions.
+After further review at APC, a Subcommittee then continued the work begun at the Associate Deans group.
+Consultation through the Registrar also occurred with students through the University Student Council, and through meetings with several faculty councils